Habtamu-ai/World_Weather_Analysis/README.md

 ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/78656720/113492947-4dc3e600-94a9-11eb-9966-9666c60f8459.png)

 ### Vacation Itinerary
-Use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
-Then, create a marker layer map with a pop-up marker for each city on the itinerary.
+The third and final step of this project is to creat a travel itinerary that shows the travel route between the preffererd cities chosen from the customer’s possible travel destinations.
+Then, we create a pop-up marker for each city on the itinerary using the Google Directions API